 When I consider where I have been- my heritage- I understand that, when it comes down to it, I come from a family of privilege.
 My mother’s family comes from European immigrants who first settled in the northeast New England area, then acquired land in the south, in the beautiful Appalachian Mountains of North Carolina.
-For this project I focused on the history of my mother’s side of my family.
-Both because of her passing immediately before this started, and because it brought up a lot of facts I didn’t know about until recently, with lots of emotions to go with those discoveries.
+For this project I focused on the history of my mother’s side of my family, both because of her passing immediately before this started, and because it brought up a lot of facts I didn’t know about until recently.
+Lots of emotions go with those discoveries.
 My mother, who was full of joy in the Lord, was never interested in her family history and didn’t know a lot about it.
 I recently learned more of our family history from her 89-year-old brother, my uncle.

 - Debbie Gebbie

 Pre-order the "Where We Have Been & Where We Hope to Be" zine!
 This book features all 22 quilts by Liberty Worth from the WWHB exhibition, plus guided meditations that will take you through the WWHB journey.